md-riaz/wc-manual-pay/API.md

 }
 ```

+> **Note:** When an IP allowlist is configured, requests originating outside the approved addresses are rejected with `ip_not_allowed` even if the verify key is valid.

 ## Endpoints

 ### POST /notify

-Create a new transaction notification.
+Create or update a transaction notification.

 #### Request